coyove/nj/README.md

         set d = { 0 } + c       # { 0, { 1 } }
         set e = { 0 } & c       # { 0, 1 }
         set f = "" & a & "2"    # "12"
-                                # this is the de facto tostring in potatolang
+                                # this is the de facto tostring() in potatolang
         set g = 7 & 8           # bit and: 0

-2. Closure knows whether it is a member of map or list.
+2. Closure knows whether it is a member of the map or not.
 This acknowledgement can be used to simulate member functions:

         set counter = map
             "tick" = 0,